-The council follows the guidelines for additional camp shooting sports positions and qualifications as outlined in the BSA Shooting Sports Manual, No. 430-938.
+The council follows the guidelines for additional camp range and target activities positions and qualifications as outlined in the Scouting America Range and Target Activities Manual, No. 430-938.
 For example, additional instructors have NRA Instructor or Assistant Instructor credentials for the discipline they are instructing or providing range supervision.
 An Assistant Instructor may assist a certified NRA Instructor, but may not supervise the range by themselves.